jemmy512/book-notes/Linux/dpdk.md

 The NIC driver is responsible for the following basic steps:
 * Fill the packet memory address into the descriptor so that the NIC can use it to DMA the packet arrives on wire.
 * Move the Tail register; NIC will read and know how many descriptors are available.
-* Check the “DD” bit of the descriptor.
+* Check the "DD" bit of the descriptor.
 For packet RX is done, refilling the packet memory buffer is required.
 For packet TX is done, releasing the memory buffer is done.
 * Configure the buffer descriptor (rte_mbuf).
 * Process the buffer descriptor.
 * Handle the scatter-gather, RSS (receive side scaling) and NIC offload, etc.